Xujiayao/BlogSource/source/_posts/11-release-discord-mc-chat.md

     - Broadcast player command execution
         - Players who execute commands can also see the commands themselves
         - Exclude broadcasts for execution of specific commands
+    - Support broadcasting messages sent using /tellraw and /say command
     - Send all console log messages to Discord
 - Discord Commands available
     - Use Discord to manage channels that can execute DMCC commands